dotnet/docs/docs/framework/winforms/controls/how-to-display-option-buttons-in-a-menustrip-windows-forms.md

 ---
-title: "How to: Display Option Buttons in a MenuStrip (Windows Forms) | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Display Option Buttons in a MenuStrip (Windows Forms)" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"